 There are now 2,620 hectares under Viognier vines.
 It is used to make wine in Italy, Spain, Greece, Switzerland, Austria, and Canada but is best known as one of the great American white grape varieties, grown mainly in California.
 It is also very popular in Australia, where it accounts for a high percentage of the area under white-grape vines.

 Viognier makes for stylish white wines, smooth, mellow and full-bodied.
 It has some subtle fragrances of spring flowers (violet, iris, peach), and flavours of stone fruits (mango, peach, apricot) along with pears.

 Wines made from the Viognier grape are an epicure’s delight, giving immediate pleasure: Condrieu appellations are at their best after two or three years, by when they are opulent and exotic, while Château-Grillet, though cask-aged for 12 to 18 months, is ready for drinking very soon after bottling.

 Today Viognier is increasingly found in red wines.
-Modern day winemakers, particularly in Australia and California, have been copying the original recipe for the North Rhône red wine Côte Rôtie, where Syrah is blended with a splash of Viognier.
-Winemakers claim that a small proportion (around 5%) helps stabilise the wine’s colour and deepen its texture.
+Modern-day winemakers, particularly in Australia and California, have been copying the original recipe for the North Rhône red wine Côte Rôtie, where Syrah is blended with a splash of Viognier.
+Winemakers claim that a small proportion (around 5%) helps stabilize the wine’s colour and deepen its texture.

 Viognier pairs well with simple fare such as roast chicken as well as spicy foods such as Indian, Thai and Moroccan.

 Have you tried a Voignier recently?
-Let us know what you thought on our Facebook Page.
+Let us know what you thought by commenting on our Facebook Page.